Pipeline Components Overview

 Streaming is particularly useful in applications where timely feedback is crucial, such as in live chat interfaces or conversational agents.

-All RAG pipelines in deepset Cloud have streaming enabled by default.
+All RAG pipelines in Haystack Enterprise Platform have streaming enabled by default.

 ChatMessage

-ChatMessage is a data class in Haystack used by ChatGenerators and ChatPromptBuilder.
+ChatMessage is a data class used by, ChatGenerators and ChatPromptBuilder.
 ChatPromptBuilder sends a list of ChatMessages to a ChatGenerator, which then also returns a list of ChatMessages.
+LLM's prompt is a list of ChatMessages.

 Each message has a role (such as system, user, assistant, or tool) and associated content.
 The system message is used to set the overall tone and instructions for the conversation, for example: "You are a helpful assistant."
 The user message is the input from the user, usually a query, but it can also include documents to pass to the model.
 During the interaction, the LLM generates the next message in the conversation, usually as an assistant.